kskovpen/nanoSkimming/README.md

 Before submission, it is usually a good idea to run `crabrun.py` locally to see if it behaves as expected.
 Important: the file `PSet.py` should not normally be modified, with some exceptions mentioned in the comments at the top of the file.
 Also the bash script `crabrun.py` should not be modified; it is automatically created by `submit.py` upon submission.

 #### Monitoring the progress
 Some utility scripts are available to monitor the progress of CRAB jobs.
 These scripts are essentially wrappers around the `crab status` command with a more convenient overview of the output.
 See `crabsubmission/monitoring` and the comments at the top of each script in there.

 #### Local submission
-The skimming can also be ran locally on HTCondor.
+The skimming can also be done on a local cluster (i.e. T2B in our case) with HTCondor.
+See the `condor` directory for more information.
--> under construction

 #### Merging
 When all CRAB skimming jobs are finished, the resulting samples can be merged into a single file per sample, using the `mergesamples.py` script in the `merging` directory.
 Run with `python3 mergesamples.py -h` to see a list of available command line options.
 This script is essentially a wrapper around `haddnano.py` (from NanoAOD-tools).
 It can be run sequentially/locally as well as in parallel / via HTCondor on the local cluster.